There are so many creative ways to plant succulents!

 Plant succulents in a vintage suitcase.
-This one is a woven suitcase, but an old leather or metal suitcase would look fabulous, too.
+This one is a cement block cast from a vintage woven suitcase, but an old leather or metal suitcase would look fabulous, too.

 If you enjoyed reading about the many ways to plant succulents, you may also like our posts on: